 In St. Petersburg and Saratov, the use of the accelerated procedure has been limited to a few judges.
 Both the number of such judges and the variation in attitudes among their colleagues toward their behavior helps explain the more general patterns.
 The Saratov judge stands alone and is widely criticized for using uproshchennoe proizvodstvo.
 The chairman of the court has taken a mostly hands-off approach.
 The leadership of the St. Petersburg court likewise has taken a rather agnostic position.
 The vice-chairman of the court was lukewarm towards using the accelerated procedure to handle administrative fines, but was vehemently opposed to its being used to handle inter-enterprise debt.
-If I was introduced to the several judges who used the mechanism aggressively to handle cases involving fines, but they presented themselves as being out of the mainstream.
+I was introduced to the several judges who used the mechanism aggressively to handle cases involving fines, but they presented themselves as being out of the mainstream.
 This makes the statistics contained in Table 5 difficult to explain.
-The official distaste for using the accelerated process in debt cases, it is unclear how a majority of cases decided using it during the first half of 2004 fit into that category.
-But this mystery will have to be solved another day.

-&lt;sup>15When several cases in which the accelerated procedure had been used in debt cases were located in response to a request from me, this vice-chairman refused to allow me to read the case file.
+&lt;sup>7When several cases in which the accelerated procedure had been used in debt cases were located in response to a request from me, this vice-chairman refused to allow me to read the case file.
 She told me that she was doing me a favor because the cases had been incorrectly decided.